aircert/zynx_sales_tax_calculator/README.md

-"bundle install" - to install RSPEC
+`bundle install` - to install RSPEC

-"bundle exec rspec" - to run the test suite
+`bundle exec rspec` - to run the test suite

-lib folder contains the solution
+`lib` folder contains the solution

-spec contains the test cases
+`spec` contains the test cases